basic-web-components/basic-web-components/packages/basic-component-mixins/README.md

 ## Mixins as functions

-The mixins in this package all take the form of a function.
+The mixins in this library all take the form of a function.
 Each function takes a base class and returns a subclass defining the desired features:

     let MyMixin = (base) => class MyMixin extends base {